YounesN/GOMC_Manual_Web/_build/html/_sources/input_file.rst.txt

 The fields seen here in order from left to right are the record type, atom ID, atom name, residue name, residue ID, x, y, and z coordinates, occupancy, temperature factor (called beta), and segment name.

 The atom name is "C1" and residue name is "ISB".
 The PSF file (next section) contains a lookup table of atoms.
 These contain the atom name from the PDB and the name of the atom kind in the parameter file it corresponds to.
 As multiple different atom names will all correspond to the same parameter, these can be viewed "atom aliases" of sorts.
-The chain letter (in this case ‘A’) is sometimes used when packing a number of PDBs into a single PDB file.
+The chain letter (in this case 'A') is sometimes used when packing a number of PDBs into a single PDB file.

 ..
 Important::